hotwax/oms-documentation/everything/sop/documentation-guideline.md

 - Facilities App
 - Company App

-When writing the full name of an app, such as Fulfillment App, ensure that the "A" in "App" is capitalized.
+When writing the full name of an app, such as the Fulfillment App, ensure that the "A" in "App" is capitalized.

 ### B. Systems
 - HotWax Commerce